mph-/lcapy/doc/expressions.rst

 Parameter estimation
 --------------------

-Expression parameters can be estimated using ordinary least squares optimization.
+Expression parameters can be estimated using non-linear least squares optimization.
 This is performed by the `fit()` method.
 For example:

     >>> e = expr('a * exp(-t  / tau) * u(t)')